Director

 Graduate Student, Behavioral and Cognitive Neuroscience (PBS)

-Bryan received his B.A. in Psychology, from the University of California, Riverside, in 2019 and is a doctoral candidate in the Psychological Brain Sciences Program in Behavioral Cognitive Neuroscience.
+Bryan received his BA in psychology, from the University of California, Riverside, in 2019 and is a doctoral candidate in the Psychological Brain Sciences Program in behavioral cognitive neuroscience.
 His research centers on understanding why some individuals have better than expected cognitive abilities by studying individual differences in brain structure and function.
 Bryan enjoys riding his bike around the community, spending time with loved ones, cooking, and playing board games.

 Undergraduate Research Assistants